 Weaknesses: Two members of the team are retired, and two others are kids.
 Not sure where the goals come from.

-The midfield is filled by Shamrock Rovers' Greg Bolger, along with another player with League of Ireland experience: Lee Chin, who played with Wexford Youths a few years ago.
+The midfield is filled by Sligo Rovers' Greg Bolger, along with another player with League of Ireland experience: Lee Chin, who played with Wexford Youths a few years ago.

 Team: Darren Randolph; Paul McShane; Lee Chin, Greg Bolger; Conor Carty